The Best Season for a Destination Wedding in Sicily: A Month-by-Month Guide

 Daytime temperatures in July and August regularly reach 35°C or above, particularly inland.
 This makes daytime ceremonies uncomfortable and requires careful planning — most experienced couples and planners schedule ceremonies for late afternoon or early evening, when the temperature drops and the light turns golden.

 Coastal and elevated locations manage the heat better.
 Taormina, perched above the Ionian Sea, catches the sea breeze and remains more comfortable than inland venues.
-The Aeolian Islands benefit from constant maritime winds.
+The Aeolian Islands benefit from constant maritime winds and remain one of the best summer wedding destinations in Italy.
+Cefalù on the northern coast is also significantly cooler than the inland southeast.

 July and August are the busiest months on the island.
 Venues fill up quickly — often 18 months in advance — and prices are at their peak.